MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 List of IP addresses from which inbound management traffic should be allowed.

-Possible values: IPv4 address, IPv4 subnet or IPv4 address range, separated by a comma, e.g. "10.220.2.0/24", "10.220.4.0/24", "10.220.5.0/24", "192.168.0.1-192.168.0.10".
+Possible values: IPv4 address, IPv4 subnet or IPv4 address range, separated by a comma, e.g., "10.220.2.0/24", "10.220.4.0/24", "10.220.5.0/24", "192.168.0.1-192.168.0.10".

 Specify IPv4 address, IPv4 subnet or address range of all secure endpoints (PAWs) used to manage Domain Controllers or Tier 0.

 > [!WARNING]
 > This is a critical configuration setting!
 With improper configuration, this could cause network outage for your management workstations.

 ```yaml
 Type: String[]